What to do if you’re off track on your financial goals

 Morgan Stanley Wealth Management

 When saving for a major financial goal—planning a big wedding, buying a home, paying for a child’s college, or even retiring—the most important thing is to start.
-Even if you’re only able to set aside a small amount, if you stay consistent in your saving and invest it in a way that supports achieving your goals, that sum may grow over time.
+Even if you’re only able to set aside small amounts, if you stay consistent in your saving and invest it in a way that supports achieving your goals, that sum may grow over time.
 The more you add, the more quickly the account total may accumulate as investment gains potentially compound over the years.

-You can check in periodically to see if you’re on track and the amount you’re saving and investing is on pace to equal the money you’ll need when the time comes.
 But what if you’re off track?
-The earlier you become aware that you are off track, the more time you may have to make the necessary adjustments to help you get back on track.
+The earlier you recognize that you are off track, the more time you may have to make the necessary adjustments to help you get back on track.

 Time is your friend